vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 At 11:54 AM I took another reading and got 100.0 degrees Fahrenheit.
 I was not feeling subjectively worse than at the time of my previous reading (in fact, if anything, I was feeling a bit better).

+A little before 12:30 PM I cleared my bowels a second time, this time reaching a feeling of completeness.
+After finishing, I took another temperature reading at around 12:30 PM; it came to 99.3 degrees Fahrenheit.